Culross

 Culross is easily accessible by car and public transport.
 It is situated around 25 miles from Edinburgh, with Dunfermline being the nearest city, only a short twenty-minute drive away.

-Culross Abbey was founded in 1217 by Malcolm the Earl of Fife, showcases a mix of Gothic and Norman architectural styles, reflecting the village's religious significance.
+Malcolm, the Earl of Fife, founded Culross Abbey in 1217.
+Showcases a mix of Gothic and Norman architectural styles, reflecting the village's religious significance.
 The well-preserved ruins are a sight to behold.
 The Mercat Cross, situated at the village centre, signifies Culross's historical standing as a market town.

 Culross is characterised by its charming cobbled streets and well-maintained buildings, many dating back to the 16th and 17th centuries.
 Red roofs are a common sight throughout the village.
 Culross has gained recognition as a filming location for the popular TV series Outlander, attracting fans from across the globe.

-For visitors travelling to Culross by car, parking and strolling through the village's steep, narrow streets is recommended to explore its history, architecture, and cultural heritage.
-Culross Beach, located nearby, provides beautiful views of the Firth of Forth, offering a peaceful setting for a stroll with various coastal walking routes.
+Visitors traveling to Culross by car can park and stroll through the village's steep, narrow streets to explore its history, architecture, and cultural heritage.
+Culross Beach, located nearby, provides beautiful views of the Firth of Forth.
+Offering a peaceful setting for a stroll with various coastal walking routes such as the Fife Coastal Path which starts in Kincardine.
 The Red Lion Inn in Culross is an ideal spot to grab a meal, serving daily bar meals in this traditional pub.
 Culross is a delightful destination for those intrigued by history, architecture, and Scottish culture.
 Its well-preserved buildings and quaint streets make it a truly unique place to discover in the Kingdom of Fife.

 XploreScotland's must-see attractions